elchs/LetoDBf/Readme.txt

    Create a mount-point [ /mnt/samba ], and mount the share there;
    it can be done e.g. in /etc/fstab or with a mount command in startup init-script:
       mount -t cifs -o guest,file_mode=0666,dir_mode=0777 //localhost/share_name /mnt/samba
-   the ',' seperated options [-o] list reflects needs in your Samba server setup )
+   the ',' separated options [-o] list reflects needs in your Samba server setup )

  SINGLE server: you can use a single LetoDBf server as usually, and point in letodb.ini DataPath = /mnt/samba, set: Share_Tables = 1 and add special option: SMB_SERVER = 1.